Need help? Join our Discord Glossary | Exam Info

 A natural failure mode of maximal modeling is to use the descriptive label as the structural identifier.
 A concept becomes blood_pressure_systolic_seated_left_arm_calibrated_cuff_2023_revision - the label and the structural identity are the same string, baked into every reference, every query, every export.
 This is convenient until you need to change anything: rename the concept, translate to another language, improve the wording, refine the meaning.
 Every change breaks every consumer.

-This is also where the CUID2 choice was born.
 UUID v1 leaks timestamp and MAC address.
 ULID is sortable but reveals creation order.
 CUID2 is collision-resistant, URL-safe, reasonably short, and does not leak metadata.
 It is the kind of identifier you can put in a URL, a graph triple, or a JSON-LD @id and trust will mean the same thing in 20 years.

 The principle applied recursively